A lot of Texans love RVing. They’re outdoor enthusiasts, to say the least! And they know that Texas is big — heck, they can’t stop talking about it!

 The estimated population of Texas (as of 2020) was 29,145,505.
 That’s nearly 30 million people!

-Texas is the second largest U.S. state by population — it has seven million more people than Florida and roughly 10 million less people than California.
+Texas is the second largest U.S. state by population — it has seven million more people than Florida and roughly 10 million fewer people than California.

 It’s projected that Texas will reach 45 million people by 2040.